drd/ls-hs/README.txt

 growth patterns observed in nature, most commonly known for the branching structures in plants and trees.
 The grammars generate strings which can be interpreted as part of a sophisticated Logo/Turtle-graphics command, generating 2 and 3-dimensional images in the process.
-T

 Example